indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 Quality should be everyone's responsibility.
 We should build software for customers and also for downstream work centers.
-For instance, dev should build great software for end users but they should also optimize it for operations. monitoring, logging, deployments
+For instance, developers should build great software for end users but they should also optimize it for operations. monitoring, logging, deployments
 In a way, operations are also customers for developers.
+// technical empathy

 ## 3. Principles of Continual Learning